- MongoDB\Driver\ReadConcern::AVAILABLE

 If the transaction is part of a causally consistent session, upon

-transaction commit with write concern "majority"
+transaction commit with write concern "majority", the

 transaction operations are guaranteed to have read from a snapshot of